NSombekke/DL2-GVP/Blogpost.md

 Batch size and Hyper params used --> see notion

 *Batch sizes for different model architectures*.
-Trainig was done on GPU, however the model with the Transformer integrated in the GVP is bigger and thus the GPU can't fit the same batch size.
-We performed experiments with multiple seeds and thus expect the batch size to not influence the training process significantly.
 | **Task batch size** | **GVPGNN** | **GVPTransformer** |
 |----------|------------|--------------------|
 | **SMP**  |            |                    |